bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Now, System.TimeZone has been deprecated since the move to .NET Core, for a myriad of reasons.
 For one thing, *it doesn't include any Daylight Time zones*.

 It has `Central Standard Time` and `Eastern Standard Time` but no `Central Daylight Time` or `Eastern Daylight Time`.
 So this is another source of bugs around DST changeovers, because there's no way to effectively communicate the fact that DST is in effect when using this scheme.

+You end up with misleading data - any events planned between March 12 and November 5, 2023 will not actually be in `Central Standard Time,` so if you apply the `Central Standard Time` offset (-6) to the UTC date you'll wind up with the wrong local time, since the local time is actually `Central Daylight Time` (-5).

 ### Bug 3 - Specifying UTC Offsets

-So you might think "ok, we'll just send the UTC offset of the locations instead of the timezone name."
+So you might think "Okay, we'll just send the UTC offset of the locations instead of the timezone name."
 This way we can send a different offset for the dates that are during Daylight Savings and the ones that aren't:

 ```
 Flights: [